Goats are a key ingredient in many of our favorite dairy products, but there are many different types of goats.

 We have purchased some of our dairy goats at an auction and in our area.
 And they are checked over by a Vet, but there is still a risk of them carrying a disease.

-If you find yourself in this situation, I would recommend keeping them in a separate area away from any other goats or additional animals for some time.
+If you find yourself in this situation, I would recommend keeping them in a separate area away from any other goats or additional animals in pasture for some time.
 This will be helpful until you know if they are disease free.

 Related: How to Raise Goats for Beginners